Hero’s Journey Dream Workshop

 Over the past fifteen years I’ve written six books on dreams.
 Brick by brick, and step by step, that affirmation took hold.
 And today, the core of my work is the weave between dreams and the Hero’s Journey.
 To date I’ve shared this work with people in workshops and individual sessions—helping them make rooooooooom for themselves and realize they are a hero on a hero’s journey.
 After all, they say you teach what you most need to learn.
 So, after two decades of teaching this, I can proudly report, I have not a single bruise on my body (that I can see).
 I may not treat myself with the reverence Joseph Campbell did when he wrote about the goddesses in his books, but, I’m on my way.

-HOW TO WORK WITH THE HERO’S JOURNEY DREAM ORACLE CARDS
+THE HERO’S JOURNEY DREAM ORACLE CARDS